We require experienced clinicians to become examiners and assess candidates undergoing the MRCP(UK) Part 2 Clinical Exam (PACES).

 - (UK only) Participate in revalidation, including annual appraisal in current post, and adhere to CPD requirements.

 - (UK only) Have undergone equality and diversity training within the past three years.

-To be a PACES Examiner you must:
+To become a PACES Examiner and retain examiner status you must:

 - Maintain adherence to the criteria.